 This is not true hair loss as once the estrogen levels are normal, the hair fall stops.
 Postpartum hair loss continues for 6-24 weeks and rarely extends for 15 months (1).
 If you are wondering what causes this condition, find out in the next section.

 - Hormonal Changes: The fluctuating hormone levels may cause postpartum telogen effluvium or PPTE (a type of diffused hair pattern loss).
 During pregnancy, there is a ninefold increase in progesterone levels and an eightfold increase in estrogen levels.
 The prolactin levels also increase gradually to a level that is 20 times higher than normal.
 These increased hormone levels normalize 2-4 days after delivery (2).
 This variation may cause hair loss.

 - Hair Growth Changes: The change in hair stages from anagen to telogen may also cause postpartum hair loss.
 The hair cycle has different stages – anagen (growth phase), catagen (regression), telogen (resting phase), and neogen (hair fall).
 During pregnancy, the hair remains in the anagen phase for a longer time (3).
 After delivery, the delayed anagen phase shifts to the telogen phase, causing hair fall.

 - Vitamins And Mineral Intake: Nutrient deficiencies may cause postpartum effluvium.
-Research shows that zinc, biotin, iron, and folic acid deficiencies can cause telogen effluvium in pregnant women (4).
+Research shows that zinc, biotin, iron, and folic acid deficiencies can cause telogen effluvium in women after delivery (4).

-- Other Causes: Stress, post-surgery stress, and hyperthyroidism may also trigger post-delivery hair fall(2).
+- Other Causes: Stress, post-surgery stress, and disturbed sleep cycle may also trigger post-delivery hair fall(2).